 It always starts with name, age, sex, and breed: Bozley was a 10 year old, male neutered, Golden Retreiver.

-Then what they’re in for: He was diagnosed with stage IV lymphoma (cancer) and was no longer responding to chemotherapy.
+Then what they’re in for: He was diagnosed with stage IV lymphoma (cancer) and is no longer responding to chemotherapy.

-And then the plan: Owners plan on euthanizing in the morning; provide supportive care until the husband’s plane arrives tomorrow.
+And then the plan: Owners plan on euthanizing in the morning.
+Plan for supportive care until the husband’s plane arrives tomorrow.

-Bozley was a handsome boy.
-He had a shiny ginger coat and a completely gray face.
+Harley was a gorgeous boy.
+He had a shiney ginger coat and a complete gray face.
 His muscles were sunken in from months of chemo.
-His body was weak but his spirit was not.
+His body was weak but her spirit was not.

-I approached him to start my first official physcial exam.
+I approached him to start my first official Physcial Exam.
 Thump.
 Thump.
 Thump.
-He was too weak to stand, but being a typical Golden, the sight of a stranger (me) approaching him gave him such glee his tail began to wag with vigor, knocking over his EKG monitor.
-I went through my whole physical checklist.
-I attempted to examine his ears with an otoscope.
+He was too weak to stand, but being a typical Golden, the sight of a stranger (me) approaching him gave him such glee his tail began to wag with such vigor, it knocked over his EKG monitor.
+I went through my whole Physical Checklist.
+I attempted to examen his ears with an otoscope.
 He turned his head and licked my face so hard I dropped the scope.
 I tried to listen to his heart sounds, but he climbed up on my lap as I was squatting and sat on me.
-I thought I could at least check his skin, but when my hand approached, he nuzzled my hand with his nose to indicate my instructions.
+I though I could at least check his skin, but when my hand approached, he nuzzled my hand with his nose to indicate my instructions.
 I was to pet his head.
 I was to sit on the floor in the corner of the ICU with a Golden Retreiver on my lap and pet his head.
 After 20 years of schooling, countless hours of studying, tests, reading, learning….the best thing I could do for my first patient, my dying patient, was to care about him.
-So that’s what I did.
+And so that’s what I did.

 I gave him rounds, he looked at the treatment sheet, saw the next treatment was due in two hours, and decided to go in the hall to study for the vet board exam until the next treatment was due.
 I knew if I left, no one would pet Bozley.
 These were the last 12 hours of his life.
 I figured the least I could do was give him the next 12 hours of mine.
 I stayed there with him all night.
 I couldn’t sleep because if I stopped petting him, I’d get the nudge.
 I couldn’t cure his cancer.
 I couldn’t help him regain his strength.
 All I could do was give him all he asked of me.
 So I ran my hand through the white hairs of his face, over the boney figure of his skull, and I gave him the best thing I had to offer: my care.

-The next morning, Bozley’s owners arrived.
+The next morning, his owners arrived.
 I stayed with him and watched him breathe his last breath.
 I watched the life leave his eyes.
 And he was gone.
 And I wept with his owners.
-He went peacefully, surrounded by people who loved him.
+He went peacefully surrounded by people who loved him.